Experience The Mr. Bob's Family

 Youth Board Involvement

-While volunteering for a year, I have learned many valuable lessons, which helped me grow into a more understanding and confident person.
+While volunteering, I have learned many valuable lessons, which helped me grow into a more understanding and confident person.
 I've always been self-conscious of what people think about me and afraid I'm not good enough.
 Many people consider me a shy person.
 It is sometimes hard to go out of my comfort zone.
 Working with such a kind staff and friends has helped me go more out of my comfort zone.
 I am grateful to talk to other and have heard many different stories that have encouraged me to talk more with other people.

 When I recently went camping, I also learned more of the struggle of living outside.
 It was only for 3 days, but it felt much longer.
 It was a lot of work to wash more dishes and clothes.
 The bathrooms were a 10 minute walk away and not in a convenient location as I'm used to.
 We went on a hike, and bugs were everywhere because it had just rained.
 Upon my return home, I realized that while camping was fun, I was happy to be back in my house with my fluffy bed and warm shower.
 Homeless people do not have that luxury.